-The audit covers the period 1 June 2015 to 31 May 2016 and all questions on your audit checklist relate to this period.
-The below registration standards were in place during this period.
+The audit covers the period 1 June to 31 May the following year and all questions on your audit checklist relate to this period.
+The below registration standards were in effect during this period.

 Your annual statement is made when you apply to renew your registration.
 It is supported by a declaration confirming that it is ‘true and correct’.

 The annual statement also includes (among other things) statements about whether:

 To help you fulfil the requirements of the audit a number of guidance documents and templates are available.
 You can print and complete these then submit them as part of your audit response.

 Professional indemnity insurance

 If you need more information, please email the audit team at email@example.com, or call the customer service line Monday to Friday, 9am to 5pm on 1300 419 495.